NSS-Data-Science-Projects/webscraping_apis_movies_pt2/README.md

     Examples of questions to explore:
     * How popular is each genre over the last decade?
     * How do budget and revenue vary by year or by genre?
-    * What is the average profit margin (revenue - budge) across genres or years?
+    * What is the average profit margin (revenue - budget) across genres or years?
     * How do movie ratings (vote average) relate to box-office performance?
     * Adjust all financial metrics (budget and revenue) for inflation to 2024 dollars using CPI data.